GeForce RTX 4090, everything we know at the moment

 If we start from the division that we have seen in Ampere, those 18,432 shaders that the GeForce RTX 4090 mounts would translate into 144 units SM.
 If each SM unit has 4 texture units, four tensor cores and one RT core, we would find a total of 576 texturing units, 576 fourth-generation tensor cores and 144 third-generation RT cores.

-A noticeable jump in operating frequencies can also be expected from the AD102 GPU.
-Taking into account the values that the GeForce RTX 3090 moves through when it enters the turbo mode, we can expect that the GeForce RTX 4090 will be around 2.3 GHz without problem, or maybe even a little more.
-If this is confirmed, its power in FP32 would not drop below 85 TFLOPs.
+You can also expect a noticeable jump in operating frequencies from the AD102 GPU.
+Taking into account the values that the GeForce RTX 3090 moves through when it enters the turbo mode, we can expect the GeForce RTX 4090 to be around 2.3 GHz without problem, or maybe even a little more.
+If this is confirmed, its power in FP32 would not fall below the 85 TFLOPs.
 For comparison purposes, I remind you that the GeForce RTX 3090 reaches the 35.58 TFLOPs.

 The memory subsystem should remain unchanged against the current top of the range that the green giant has in the market.
 This means that the GeForce RTX 4090 will probably have a 384-bit bus and 24 GB GDDR6X memory, although NVIDIA may rush the frequency of this and place it above 20 GHz.
 If this happens, your bandwidth it could skim a terabyte per second.